 (University of Illinois Press, 2011), and the editor of Lynching Beyond Dixie: American Mob Violence Outside the South

-(University of Illinois Press, 2013), as well as more than fifteen articles on the history of lynching and criminal justice, including “At the Hands of Parties Unknown?: The State of the Field of Lynching Studies,” The Journal of American History
+(University of Illinois Press, 2017).
+Prof. Pfeifer has also published numerous articles, including “At the Hands of Parties Unknown?: The State of the Field of Lynching Studies,” The Journal of American History

 Rough Justice: Lynching and American Society, 1874-1947